Entanglement and quantum tomography with top quarks at the LHC: Leading-order calculation of the spin density matrix

 \section{Leading-order calculation of the spin density matrix}

-We provide here the spin density matrix of the $t\bar{t}$ pair at LO.
-For that purpose, we review the main results about spin correlations of $t\bar{t}$ pairs, which can be found in the usual literature on the topic \cite{Bernreuther1994,Bernreuther1998,Bernreuther2004,Uwer2005,Baumgart2013,Bernreuther2015} and are needed for the computation of $\rho(M_{t\bar{t}},\hat{k})$.
-In particular, as mentioned in the main text, at LO there are only $5$ parameters are needed to characterize the production spin density matrix in the helicity basis: $\tilde{A},\tilde{C}_{kk},\tilde{C}_{nn},\tilde{C}_{rr},\tilde{C}_{kr}$.
-The values of these coefficients for the partonic production spin density matrices $R^{I}$ are well known \cite{Bernreuther1994,Bernreuther1998,Uwer2005}: \begin{widetext}
+We detail here the computation of the spin density matrix of the $t\bar{t}$ pair at LO.
+For that purpose, we review the main results about spin correlations of $t\bar{t}$ pairs, which can be found in the usual literature on the topic~\cite{Bernreuther1994,Bernreuther1998,Bernreuther2004,Uwer2005,Baumgart2013,Bernreuther2015} and are needed for the computation of $\rho(M_{t\bar{t}},\hat{k})$.
+In particular, as mentioned in the main text, at LO only $5$ parameters are needed to characterize the production spin density matrix in the helicity basis: $\tilde{A},\tilde{C}_{kk},\tilde{C}_{nn},\tilde{C}_{rr},\tilde{C}_{kr}$.
+The values of these coefficients for the partonic production spin density matrices $R^{I}$ are well known~\cite{Bernreuther1994,Bernreuther1998,Uwer2005}.
+Specifically, for $I=q\bar{q}$,